superbenefit/state-template/README.md

 A template for documenting DAO governance through version-controlled, transparent workflows.

+*This template is meant to serve as a starting place for developing your organization's governance documentation.
+You should copy this template and customize it to suit your organization's unique context.*

 ## What is a DAO State Repository?

 A DAO State Repository serves as the canonical source of truth for governance within a Decentralized Autonomous Organization.
 Unlike traditional documentation that often becomes outdated or scattered across platforms, this centralized approach provides a transparent history of all governance decisions and documents.
 Members gain equal access to information about how the organization operates, makes decisions, and evolves over time.